Groups, Orders, and Dynamics: Almost-Periodicity

 \vsp\vsp\vsp

 Theorem~\ref{t: almost-periodic action} immediately follows from the preceding lemma in the case where $\Gamma$ has no global fixed point.
-In the case where such a point exists, we replace $\Gamma$ by the free product $\Gamma \star \mathbb Z$ (or a quotient of it) and we extend $\Phi_0$ so that the generator the $\mathbb{Z}$-factor is mapped to a nontrivial translation.
-This new group has no fixed point, so that the preceding lemma applies to it, hence to $\Gamma$.
+If such a point exists, we replace $\Gamma$ by the free product $\Gamma * \mathbb Z$ (or a quotient of it) and we extend $\Phi_0$ so that the generator of the $\mathbb{Z}$-factor is mapped to a nontrivial translation.
+This new group has no fixed point, so that the preceding lemma applies to it.
+We thus conclude that the $\Gamma$-action is topologically conjugate to an almost-periodic action.